 GIS technology uses specialized computer systems to get geographic data and integrate it into intelligent “super” maps.
 The data can then be used to create endless “what if” scenarios, providing a powerful tool for applications including:

 These rates are

-entry hourly wages for the following GIS jobs in the Dallas-Fort Worth area.
+median hourly wages for the following GIS jobs in the Dallas-Fort Worth area.

 1 This job may require a bachelor's degree or higher.

 review current job openings and contact your advisor to review your options.

 All data gathered for Dallas/Fort Worth.
 Source: DCCCD Labor Market Intelligence

 Brookhaven College is the site of the Brookhaven College Geotechnology Institute, built in 1999 through a cooperative partnership between the college, geotechnical professional societies and the local oil and gas community.
 The facility houses the GIS program and also includes: